-Presentation Day is held towards the end of Term 4.
+Presentation Day is held towards the end of Term 4, usually in the Armidale High School Auditorium.

 PUBLIC HEALTH SCREENING

 Your child should attend the Public Health Screening prior to the commencement of Kindergarten.
 Such screenings are valuable in the detection of possible problems and are conducted by the Community Health Centre.